 This module combines geophysical, geological and environmental field training.
 It starts with lectures and practical sessions on geophysics field techniques and field-based skills training sessions, as well as advanced map interpretation sessions for classic geological regions in Scotland.
 The second part of the module involves a one-week residential field geology excursion to the famous Assynt region of the NW Highlands.
 The final part of the course is a second 4-day to 1 week field excursion where an environmental problem will be the focus of the training.
 Locations will vary from year to year depending on staffing, and could be in the UK or abroad.
-The department partially supports the financial costs associated with the fieldwork components.
+All travel and accommodation costs associated with the field work are provided by the School of Earth and Environmental Sciences.

-T Programme module type: Compulsory for MGeol in Earth Sciences Optional for Chemistry and Geology Pre-requisite(s): ES3001 Anti-requisite(s): ES3006, ES3010 Learning and teaching methods and delivery: Weekly contact: Lectures and practical sessions followed by two residential field classes.
-Scheduled learning: 100 hours Guided independent study: 50 hours Assessment pattern: As defined by QAA: Written Examinations = 0%, Practical Examinations = 0%, Coursework = 100% As used by St Andrews: Coursework = 100% (geophysics report = 33.3%; geological notebooks and maps = 33.3% and environmental report = 33.3%) Re-Assessment pattern: 2-hour Written Examination = 80%, Coursework = 20%, No Re-Assessment if Coursework mark is <4 Module Co-ordinator: Dr T Prave Lecturer(s)/Tutor(s): Dr R Bates, Dr M Claire, Dr A Zerkle
+Programme module type: Compulsory for MGeol in Earth Sciences Optional for Chemistry and Geology У Pre-requisite(s): ES3001 Anti-requisite(s): ES3006, ES3010 Learning and teaching methods and delivery: Weekly contact: Lectures and practical sessions followed by two residential field classes.
+Scheduled learning: 88 hours Guided indepen dent study: 62 hours Assessment pattern: As defined by QAA: Written Examinations = 0%, Practical Examinations = 0%, Coursework = 100% As used by St Andrews: Coursework = 100% (geophysics report = 33.3%; geological notebooks and maps = 33.3% and environmental report = 33.3%) Re-assessment pattern: 2-hour Written Examination = 80%, Coursework = 20%, No Re-assessment if Coursework mark is <4 Module coordinator: Prof T Prave Module teaching staff: Dr R Bates, Dr M Claire, Prof T Prave, Dr A Zerkle

-ES3099 Field Methods in Geosciences

-SCOTCAT Credits: 30 SCQF Level 9 Semester: 2 Academic year: 2016/7 Availability restrictions: Available only to visiting students.
-Planned timetable: none - field-base none - field-based module.
+ES3099 Field Methods in Geosciences SCOTCAT Credits: 30 SCQF Level 9 Semester: 2 Academic year: 2017/8 & 2018/9 Availability restrictions: Available only to visiting students.
+Planned timetable: none - field-based module.